shu-hong/shu-hong.github.io/_pages/about.md

 # Research Interests

-My work builds trustworthy and efficient AI/ML for edge, networked, and cyber-physica systems, unifying machine learning with networking, privacy and security, incentives, and systems co-design.
+My work builds trustworthy and efficient AI/ML for edge, networked, and cyber-physical systems, unifying machine learning with networking, privacy and security, incentives, and systems co-design.
 The goal is deployable intelligence that respects real-world constraints in cyber-physical and distributed environments and supports human and organizational decision-making.

 - Machine learning algorithms: federated and split learning, reinforcement learning, membership-safe fine-tuning